Trekking Oldonyo Lengai during Safari

 Day 2: Miriakamba Hut (Full board)

-We drive from Moshi or Arusha to Momela Gate.
-After a short registration at the Gate, our walk will begin with a full armed ranger escorting us; simply, we can see the wild animals, including elephants, zebras, giraffe, monkeys, antelope, and often elephants, along the route.
-Dinner and overnight night at Miriakamba Hut.
-Momela Gate to Miriakamba Hut (2500 m.): 5-7 hours walking.
+We commence our adventure with a drive from Moshi or Arusha to Momela Gate.
+Following a swift registration at the gate, our trek begins, accompanied by a fully armed ranger for safety.
+This journey provides a unique opportunity to witness wildlife such as elephants, zebras, giraffes, monkeys, antelopes, and, on occasion, elephants.
+Your overnight accommodation will be at Miriakamba Hut.
+Momela Gate to Miriakamba Hut (2500 m.): 5-7 hours of walking.

 Day 3: Saddle Hut (Full board)

-The walk from Miriakamba Hut to the saddle below Little Meru is a short day but a steep climb.
-The walk will take us slowly along the ridge for a spectacular view of the Meru Crater and the impressive Ash Cone.
-After hot lunch at Saddle Hut, we can do a short climb to the summit of Little Meru (3,820m) for superb views just before sunset.
-Dinner and overnight night at Saddle Hut Miriakamba Hut to Saddle Hut (3500 m.): 3-5 hours walking.
+On this day, we undertake a shorter but steep climb from Miriakamba Hut to the saddle beneath Little Meru.
+The route leads us slowly along the ridge, offering spectacular vistas of the Meru Crater and the striking Ash Cone.
+After enjoying a hot lunch at Saddle Hut, we have the option of a short climb to the summit of Little Meru (3,820m) to capture magnificent views shortly before sunset.
+Dinner and overnight stay are at Saddle Hut.
+Miriakamba Hut to Saddle Hut (3500 m.): 3-5 hours of walking.

 Day 4: Saddle Hut to the summit to Miriakamba Hut (Full board)

-At around 1:30 a.m, we start early to climb steeply to Rhino Point (3,800 m.) and on to Cobra Point (4350m).
-We reach the summit (4,566 m) on time for sunrise.
-There is a possibility to see Kilimanjaro Peak above the clouds.
-The final part of the climb is along a spectacular narrow ridgeline between the sheer inner cliffs and the sloping outer wall of the crater.
-We take a short rest and brunch at Saddle Hut before continuing the descent to the Momella gate.
-The returning transfer will be waiting at Momella Gate to Moshi or Arusha.
-Saddle Hut to the summit to Momella Gate: 12-14 hours walking.
+Around 1:30 a.m., we initiate our ascent, climbing steeply to Rhino Point (3,800 m.), then proceeding to Cobra Point (4350m).
+We reach the summit (4,566 m) in time for sunrise, with the possibility of glimpsing Kilimanjaro Peak above the clouds if conditions allow.
+The final leg of the climb entails navigating a spectacular narrow ridgeline positioned between the sheer inner cliffs and the sloping outer wall of the crater.
+After a brief rest and brunch at Saddle Hut, our descent begins, concluding at Momella Gate.
+At Momella Gate, a transfer will be waiting to take you back to Moshi or Arusha.
+Saddle Hut to the summit to Momella Gate: 12-14 hours of walking.

 Day 5: Depart Moshi or Arusha(None)